EU prepares more Russia sanctions; Kremlin readies offensive

 The last such summit was held in Kyiv in October 2021 — a few months before the war started.
 The highly symbolic visit is also the first EU political mission of its kind to a country at war.

-The high-level meeting came as a 60-year-old man was killed and six others were wounded Friday after Russian missiles hit central Toretsk, a town in Ukraine’s eastern Donetsk region, the local prosecutor’s office said in a statement on Facebook.
+The high-level meeting came as a 60-year-old man was killed and six others were wounded Friday when Russian missiles hit central Toretsk, in Ukraine’s eastern Donetsk region, the local prosecutor’s office said in a statement on Facebook.

 Ukrainian authorities reported Friday that at least six civilians were killed and 20 others were wounded over the previous 24 hours.